-All Council meetings are open to the public except where personal or confidential matters are discussed.
-During 2021/22 the on-going coronavirus outbreak necessitated the holding of some virtual meetings, but these have also been open to the public via Microsoft Teams platform.
-Public access for face-to-face meetings has now been restored.
-All public agendas and minutes are placed on the Council's website, along with the Council's policies and strategies - in 2021/2022 the Council continued to use Social Media to get the message out as to what is taking place at relevant Committees and also by sharing a weekly note with Parish Councils (which they in turn share with their communities) as to what is happening at the Council this week.
-This is in addition to the Council's newspaper, the South Staffordshire Review, circulated approximately 3 times a year to all residents.
+All Council meetings are open to the public except where personal or confidential matters are discussed; all main meetings are recorded and the recordings made available on the Council's YouTube channel with a link to this on the Council's website.
+All public agendas and minutes are placed on the Council's website, along with the Council's policies and strategies.
+The website has been refreshed with greater accessibility tools and improved search function, ensuring improved access for residents.
+The Council continues to use Social Media to get the message out as to what is taking place at relevant Committees and also by sharing a weekly note with Parish Councils (which they in turn share with their communities) as to what is happening at the Council this week.
+This is in addition to the Council's newspaper, the South Staffordshire Review, published twice yearly.